tuckws/Lab_pfSense/README.md

 ## Lab_pfSense
 #### Purpose
 The purpose of this lab is to develop knowledge and experience in the application of virtualization software, firewall/router software, and networking services and applications across a self-built virtualized network homelab.
 Tools used for this included VMware and pfSense.
+Credit to VMware Advisor on Youtube for assistance with this project.
+His videos are incredibly insightful and thorough.
 #### Lessons Learned
 - pfSense implementation and configuration in virtual environment.
 - Firewall rule configurations for different network types.